 As always, I began to research information on how to be more patient, according to scientists and psychologists.

-And I found them!
-I found some really helpful tips that actually helped me to go through this hard waiting/recovery period in a calm, patient and kind of elegant way.
+I found some really helpful tips that actually helped me to go through this hard waiting/recovery period in a calm, patient, and kind of elegant way.

 1. Practice Tolerating The Distress Of Waiting

 No matter how long you need to wait – 2 years to finish university or just 5 minutes in a grocery shop line… It still feels more or less unpleasant.